Applications are now open

 Saturday attendance on a set schedule throughout the calendar year.
 This route begins in January and ends in December of the same year.

-In total, you will attend 15 Saturday sessions over the year, with the course being front loaded to better prepare you for your placement:
+In total, you will attend 22 Saturday sessions over the year.

 PLACEMENT